Akkadian language: Case, number and gender

 As is clear from the above table, the adjective and noun endings differ only in the masculine plural.
 Certain nouns, primarily those referring to geography, can also form a locative ending in -um in the singular and the resulting forms serve as adverbials.
 These forms are generally not productive, but in the Neo-Babylonian the um-locative replaces several constructions with the preposition ina.

 In the later stages of Akkadian, the mimation (word-final -m) and nunation (dual final -n) that occurred at the end of most case endings disappeared, except in the locative.
 Later, the nominative and accusative singular of masculine nouns collapsed to -u and in Neo-Babylonian most word-final short vowels were dropped.
 As a result, case differentiation disappeared from all forms except masculine plural nouns.
 However, many texts continued the practice of writing the case endings, although often sporadically and incorrectly.
 As the most important contact language throughout this period was Aramaic, which itself lacks case distinctions, it is possible that Akkadian's loss of cases was an areal as well as phonological phenomenon.

 Noun states and nominal sentences

 The Antiochus cylinder, written by Antiochus I Soter, as great king of kings of Babylon, restorer of gods E-sagila and E-zida, c.
-250 BCE.
+250 BC.
 Written in traditional Akkadian.

 Antiochus I Soter with titles in Akkadian on the cylinder of Antiochus: